 Hey, I’m Andrew and I’m sort of a personal finance nerd.
 I’m 28 years old and after successfully navigating the financial crisis and keeping my job, it hit me, I might not have a job forever.
 In fact, with all of this global competition and offshoring, I might find myself without a job sooner rather than later.

-Probably what you’re thinking right now is, “who is this guy and how can he do to help me improve my finances?”
+Probably what you’re thinking right now is, “who is this guy and what can he do to help me improve my finances?”
 I figured this would be a great place to clear things up.

 I’m not special